timescale/docs/promscale/alerting.md

         - targets:
         - localhost:9093
     ```
-1. Pass this configuration file to Promscale using the `-metrics.rules.config`
+1. Pass this configuration file to Promscale when you start the service,
-    flag at start.
+    using the `-metrics.rules.config` flag.

 </procedure>

-For information about alerting, see [Prometheus alerting][prometheus-alerting].
+For more information about alerting, see [Prometheus alerting][prometheus-alerting].
 For specific information about alerting rules, see [Prometheus alerting
 rules][prometheus-alert-rules].